 8. If this procedure is followed accurately, the block will be firmly in place for life, it will have a perfect seal, and it will work exceptionally well.
 Failure to follow the above instructions may lead to a myriad of problems.

-Here's an excellent video about restoring block valves -click here
+Here's a video about restoring block valves -click here

 For All Your Hot Melt Glue Needs, Go To: GLU-STIX